-Most products are mass-produced.
-This can mean that the amount of active/anti-aging ingredients (the ones printed boldly on the front) that make it into the finished product after the manufacturing process are minuscule.
+However, not all skincare is created equal and it's really important to read labels before you buy.
+Unless you're buying from small, clean beauty brands, most products are mass-produced.
+This means that the amount of beneficial ingredients that make it into the finished product after the manufacturing process are minuscule.

-Add this to the amount of synthetic (cheap) ingredients and you have to wonder..
-Is this really any good for my skin?
+Add this to the amount of preservatives, sulfates, silicones and other synthetic ingredients found in some skincare, and you have to wonder —is this really any good for my skin at all?
+In fact, if you're not reading product ingredient lists your skincare products could be damaging your skin.

-So, the next time you are buying skincare products, here are just a few of the ingredients you should look for and avoid.
+Next time you are buying skincare products, here are just a few of the ingredients you should avoid.
+Also, download the handy PDF at the end of the post to keep i your phone!

 Surfactants are known to disrupt the lipid bilayers.
 Lipid bilayers play a major role in maintaining the skin's barrier function.
 When they are compromised the cells become more permeable and vulnerable, making the skin susceptible to environmental damage, water loss and allergens.
 Surfactants can also damage the lipid structures themselves, causing a reduction of fats within the external skin layers.